 Credit risk from balances with banks and financial institutions is managed in accordance with the Company's policy.
 Investments of surplus funds are made only with approved counterparties and within credit limits assigned to each counterparty.
-Counterparty credit limits are reviewed by the Company's Board of Directors on an annual basis, and may be updated throughout the year subject to approval of the Company's Finance Committee.
+Counterparty credit limits are reviewed by the Company's Board of Directors on an annual basis, and may be updated throughout the year subject to approval of the Company's Audit and Finance Committee.
 The limits are set to minimize the concentration of risks and therefore mitigate financial loss through potential counterparty's failure to make payments.
-Cash and derivative financial institutions with investment-grade credit ratings.
+Cash and derivative financial instruments are primarily held with large financial institutions with investment-grade credit ratings.
 The Company's maximum exposure to credit risk for deposits with banks and financial institutions and derivative financial instruments is their carrying amounts.
 The Company does not hold collateral as security.